kjamison/brainmontageplot/README.md

 --slicezoom ZOOMVAL                 Zoom (and crop) volume slices (range >=1. default=1)

 # atlas info option 1:
-[--atlasname ATLASNAME]             atlas name for entry in atlas_info.json
+[--atlasname ATLASNAME]             atlas name for entry in atlas_info.json (See --atlasname list for available) --subparcellation SUBPARCFILE       Sub-parcellation file to use with atlasname.
+                                    If --atlasname cifti91, this can be any cifti91k .dlabel.nii or .dscalar.nii
+                                        with 91k (surf+vox) or 59k (cortex only) parcellation indices.

 # atlas info option 2:
 [--roilut ROILUTFILE]               if not providing atlasname, must provide roilut, lhannot, rhannot files